Check if you need permission

 - works affected by additional requirement due to an Article 4 Direction

 - larger home extensions

 - works to a tree under a Tree Preservation Order (TPO).

 Works on or near a main river

-You’ll need our consent to carry out works in, on, over, under or near an ordinary watercourse or main river.
+You’ll need additional consent to carry out works in, on, over, under or near an ordinary watercourse or main river.

-Find out more about owning a watercourse on GOV.UK.
+Find out more about owning a watercourse and land drainage consent.